 Eligible Producers: An eligible producer is a landowner, tenant or sharecropper who shares in the risk of producing an eligible crop and is entitled to an ownership share of that crop.
-The 2014 Farm Bill specifies that an individual’s or entity’s average adjusted gross income (AGI) cannot exceed $900,000 to be eligible for NAP payments.
+An individual’s or entity’s average adjusted gross income (AGI) cannot exceed $900,000 to be eligible for NAP payments.

 Eligible Crops: Eligible crops must be commercially produced agricultural commodities for which crop insurance is not available.
 Crop insurance agents can answer questions about insurability of crops in specific counties.
 FSA county offices can provide information on whether a given crop is eligible for NAP coverage.

-Eligible Causes of Loss: Eligible causes of loss include the following natural disasters:
+Eligible Causes of Loss include the following natural disasters:

 - Damaging weather, such as drought, freeze, hail, excessive moisture, excessive wind or hurricanes;

 - Adverse natural occurrences, such as earthquake or flood; and

 - Conditions related to damaging weather or an adverse natural occurrence, such as excessive heat, plant disease, volcanic smog or insect infestation.

 The natural disaster must occur during the coverage period, before or during harvest, and must directly affect the eligible crop.

 Coverage Level: NAP provides catastrophic level (CAT) coverage based on the amount of loss that exceeds 50 percent of expected production at 55 percent of the average market price for the crop.

 Producers have the option of purchasing additional coverage levels ranging from 50% to 65% of production, in 5% increments, at 100% of the average market price.
 Additional coverage must be elected by a producer by the application closing date.
 Producers who elect additional coverage must pay a premium in addition to the service fee.
 Crops intended for grazing are not eligible for additional coverage.